 The Council shall determine any settlement of accounts with a withdrawing or excluded Member.
-The Organization shall retain any amounts already paid by a withdrawing or excluded Member, and such Member shall remain bound to pay any amounts due from it to the Organization at the time the withdrawal or the exclusion becomes effective, except that, in the case of a Contracting Party which is unable to accept an amendment and consequently ceases to participate in this Agreement under the provisions of paragraph 2 of article 63, the Council may determine any settlement of accounts which it finds equitable.
+The Organization shall retain any amounts already paid by a withdrawing or excluded Member, and such Member shall remain bound to pay any amounts due from it to the Organization at the time the withdrawal or the exclusion becomes effective, except that, in the case of a Contracting Party which is unable to accept an amendment and consequently ceases to participate in this Agreement under the provisions of paragraph 2 of article 64, the Council shall determine any settlement of accounts in an equitable manner.

-Duration, extension and termination
+Duration and termination

-- 1. This Agreement shall remain in force until the end of the tenth full cocoa year after its entry into force, unless extended under paragraph 4 of this article, or terminated earlier under paragraph 5 of this article. - 2.
-The Council shall review the present Agreement five years after its entry into force and shall take decisions as appropriate. - 3.
-While this Agreement is in force, the Council may decide to renegotiate it with a view to having the renegotiated agreement enter into force at the end of the tenth cocoa year referred to in paragraph 1 of this article, or at the end of any period of extension decided upon by the Council under paragraph 4 of this article. - 4.
-The Council may extend this Agreement in whole or in part for two periods not exceeding two cocoa years each.
-The Council shall notify the Depositary of any such extension. - 5.
+- 1. This Agreement shall remain in force indefinitely, subject to paragraph 4 of this article. - 2.
+The Council shall review the Agreement every five years and take decisions as appropriate. - 3.
+At the request of one or more Members, the Council may review this Agreement at any time. - 4.
 The Council may at any time decide to terminate this Agreement.
 Such termination shall take effect on such date as the Council shall decide, provided that the obligations of Members under article 25 shall continue until the financial liabilities relating to the operation of this Agreement have been discharged.
-The Council shall notify the Depositary of any such decision. - 6.
+The Council shall notify the Depositary of any such decision. - 5.
 Notwithstanding the termination of this Agreement by any means whatsoever, the Council shall remain in being for as long as necessary to carry out the liquidation of the Organization, settlement of its accounts and disposal of its assets.
-The Council shall have during that period the necessary powers for the conclusion of all administrative and financial matters. - 7.
-Notwithstanding the provisions of paragraph 2 of article 59, a Member which does not wish to participate in this Agreement as extended under this article shall so inform the Depositary and the Council.
-Such Member shall cease to be a party to this Agreement from the beginning of the period of extension.
+The Council shall have during that period the necessary powers for the conclusion of all administrative and financial matters.

-Amendments
+Article 64 Amendments